 [The following criteria were approved by the Senior Vice President - Chief Academic Officer on June 16.
 2020: A student may place directly into MAT 271 if the student has met at least one (1) of the following criteria within the past five (5) years: A score of 2 or higher on the AP Calculus AB Exam.
 A grade of C or higher in an AP Calculus course and an unweighted HS GPA of 3.0 or higher.
 A score of 90 or higher on the ACCUPLACER College-Level Math (CLM) test.
 A score of 46 or higher on the trigonometry section of the ACT Compass Math Placement Test.
 A score of 580 or higher on the old (prior to March 2016) SAT Math and a grade of C or higher in the North Carolina Standard Course of Study Pre-Calculus course or an equivalent course from another state.
-A score of 600 or higher on the new (March 2016 and beyond) SAT Math and a grade of C or higher in the North Carolina Standard Course of Study Pre-Calculus course or an equivalent course from another state.
-A score of 500 or higher in the North Carolina Standard Course of Study Pre-Calculus course or an equivalent course from another state.
+A score of 600 or higher on the new (March 2016 and beyond) SAT Math and a grade of C or higher in the North Carolina Standard Course from another state.
+A score of 27 or higher on the ACT Math and a grade of C or higher in the North Carolina Standard Course of Study Pre-Calculus course or an equivalent course from another state.
 A score of 560 or higher on the SAT Subject Test in Mathematics Level 2.
 Local diagnostic exam or challenge exam which demonstrates proficiency in PreCalculus course(s) competencies.
-An unweighted HS GPA of 3.5 or higher and a grade of C or higher in the North Carolina Standard Course of Study Pre-Calculus course or an equivalent course from another state]
+An unweighted HS GPA of 3.5 or higher and a grade of C or higher in the North Carolina Standard Course of Study Pre-Calculus course from another state]